LittleHero05/LittleHero05/README.md

 ### Hi there 👋
+💬 I am a 2nd year software engineering student.

+🌱 I enjoy doing data visualizations and analysis of randoms things and hobbies.

-🔭 I am currently working on leaning intermideate java script with the odin project.
+🔭 I am currently learning JS, React, Node and more with The Oding Project.

-🌱 I am learning some game development in godot and unity
 <!--
 **LittleHero05/LittleHero05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.